jackjduggan/funcprog-assignment/README.md

 - Generating markdown programatically..
 I had never done something like this on such a scale.
 - Found the Stack error messages to often be helpful when it came to solving errors, with it even regularly suggesting fixes.
 - Suggested plan of action was followed as best as possible.
+- Brief project description is as follows: A CSV file is read and parsed into `Module` objects.
+Each module is validated field-by-field, producing a `ValidatedModule` that either contains valid data or the appropriate error message explaining the invalidity.
+Two markdown files are then generated, one with all the modules (including those with errors), and one with only the fully validated modules.

 3. **Main Difficulties That You Came Across**
 - At first I was having difficulty grasping the point of the Either type, but once it clicked it made good sense.